 Public Relations, too, is evolving as social media changes.
-PR Professionals now have a different job description and role which often involves contributing to social media channels.
+PR Professionals now have different job description and role which often involves contributing to social media channels.

 It’s now easier to communicate with your target audience and social media can help encourage high levels of engagement, which results in trust being built with the audience.
-Audiences are able to use relevant hashtags and follow all of a company’s social media accounts from the touch of a button.
+Audiences can use relevant hashtags and follow all of a company’s social media accounts from the touch of a button.
 It can take only one individual with a large following to mention a certain product and suddenly it will be the next big thing.

 Social media and PR